 Inspections are an important part of scaffolding services and crucial for the safety of your workers.
 To clarify, scaffolding inspections aim to check the scaffold structure integrity and detect possible safety hazards.

 Inspection frequency is not something a scaffold or construction company can schedule at their discretion.
 On the contrary, according to UK legislation, it must be:

-At Q Scaffolding, we provide a scaffold inspections service both for the structures we erected and the structures erected by another contractor.
+At Q Scaffolding, we provide a scaffold inspections service both for the structures we constructed and the structures constructed by another contractor.